Boombag0607/cs_f372_os/README.md

 8. Finally, the controller process will calculate the average of n values of `wpapx` as `fapx` and report/print to the console the value of `fapx`.

-The program should report the intermediate results/ progress at the following stages - 1.
-After reading the input.
-2. After creating the pipe and the worker process.
-3. After the worker process begins execution, it should report the row it is processing.
+The program should report the intermediate results/ progress at the following stages -

+1. After reading the input. <br>
+2. After creating the pipe and the worker process. <br>
+3. After the worker process begins execution, it should report the row it is processing. <br>
 4. After creation of worker threads.
-5. After the worker thread starts executing.
-6. At each level of discovery of a prime number.
-7. After all, px is calculated.
-8. After thapx is calculated.
-9. After thread termination / thread join.
-10. After all thapx is calculated 11.
-After wpapx is calculated 12.
-After wpapx is written to the controller 13.
-After Controller captures a wpapx 14.
-After the controller calculates the fapx 15.
-All invalidation errors.
+5. After the worker thread starts executing. <br>
+5. At each level of discovery of a prime number. <br>
+6. After all, px is calculated. <br>
+7. After thapx is calculated. <br>
+8. After thread termination / thread join. <br>
+9. After all thapx is calculated <br>
+10. After wpapx is calculated <br>
+11. After wpapx is written to the controller <br>
+12. After Controller captures a wpapx <br>
+13. After the controller calculates the fapx <br>
+14. All invalidation errors. <br>

 ---